 The traditional rigid budgeting does not go hand in hand with the innovation process.
 When innovating, you need to be prepared to make quick changes and keep up with the rapid technological developments.
 Often experimentation can be expensive, as trying new ideas and shifting focus can cost a lot of money.
 But it is extremely important that the innovation team has access to a flexible budget, in order to have space for pivoting and changes in order for the project to succeed, and not to feel constrained about following a dead-end idea just because it was costly.

 When you have an innovation team, everything comes down to them.
 They are the foundation of the whole process.
 The best innovations come from the best teams.
 The problems that we are facing nowadays are far too complex for one person to solve.
-Creating a culture in which everyone feels comfortable is essential.
+Creating a culture in which everyone feels comfortable is essential and leads to innovative thinking.

 During the innovation process, create an environment where creativity can flourish.
 Encourage the expressing of ideas, and thinking outside of the box, and allow the testing of ideas while developing a portfolio.
 This will minimize the risk of going to the market with an idea that doesn't work.
 It is a well-known fact that "metrics fuel motivation" by giving the team recognition for their efforts.